adobe/spectrum-css/tools/postcss-splitinator/README.md

 Customize the selectors that variables are placed in.
 Passed the value and key of the variable that was passed to the container, i.e. `identifierValue = spectrum` and `identifierName = system` for the example below.
 By default, `identifierName` is used as-is.

+### `options.noFlatVariables = false`

+Whether to avoid including flat variables in the output.

+### `options.noSelectors = false`

+Whether to avoid including selectors that use the flat variables in the output.

 ## Usage

 This plugin turns this: